Ah the dreaded machine learning interview. You feel like you know everything… until you’re tested on it! But it doesn’t have to be this way.

 - What is regularization, why do we use it, and give some examples of common methods?

 - Explain Principal Component Analysis (PCA)?

 - Why is ReLU better and more often used than Sigmoid in Neural Networks?

 There you have it!
-All of the interview questions I got when apply for roles in data science and machine learning.
+All of the interview questions I got when applying for roles in machine learning.
 I hope you enjoyed this post and learned something new and useful!